-The 2014NEIv1 annual EGU emissions not matched to CEMS sources use region/fuel specific profiles based on average hourly emissions for the region and fuel.
+The 2015 annual EGU emissions not matched to CEMS sources use region/fuel specific profiles based on average hourly emissions for each respective region and fuel type.
 Peaking units were removed during the averaging to minimize the spikes generated by those units.
-The non-matched units are allocated to hourly emissions using the following 3-step methodology: annual value to month, month to day, and day to hour.
-First, the CEMS data were processed using a tool that reviewed the data quality flags that indicate the data were not measured.
-Unmeasured data can cause erroneously high values in the CEMS data.
+The non-matched units are allocated to hourly emissions using a three-step process: annual value to monthly value, monthly to daily, and daily to hourly.
+Prior to temporal allocation or the calculation of average profiles, the CEMS data were processed using a tool that reviewed the data quality flags that indicate the data were not measured because unmeasured data can cause erroneously high values in the CEMS data.
 If the data were not measured at specific hours, and those values were found to be more than three times the annual mean for that unit, the data for those hours were replaced with annual mean values (Adelman et al., 2012).
-These adjusted CEMS data were then used for the remainder of the temporalization process described below (see Figure 3-4 Figure 3-for an example).
+These adjusted CEMS data were then used for the remainder of the temporalization process described below (see Figure 3-4 for an example).

 Winter and summer seasons are included in the development of the diurnal profiles as opposed to using data for the entire year because analysis of the hourly CEMS data revealed that there were different diurnal patterns in winter versus summer in many areas.
-Typically, a single mid-day peak is visible in the summer, while there are morning and evening peaks in the winter as shown in Figure 3-5.
+For the purposes of diurnal temporal allocation of EGU emissions winter is defined as January through April and October through December, while summer is defined as May through September.
+Typically, a single mid-day peak is visible in the summer, while there are morning and evening peaks in the winter, an example of which is shown Figure 3-5.

 The temporal allocation procedure is differentiated by whether or not the source could be directly matched to a CEMS unit via ORIS facility code and boiler ID.
-Note that for units matched to CEMS data, annual totals of their emissions may be different than the annual values in 2014NEIv1 because the CEMS data actually replaces the inventory data for the seasons in which the CEMS are operating.
+Note that for units matched to CEMS data, annual totals of their emissions may be different than the annual values in NEI because the CEMS data actually replaces the inventory data for the seasons in which the CEMS are operating.
 If a CEMS-matched unit is determined to be a partial year reporter, as can happen for sources that run CEMS only in the summer, emissions totaling the difference between the annual emissions and the total CEMS emissions are allocated to the non-summer months.